Harry and the Butler

 Harry and the Butler (Harry og kammertjeneren) is a 1961 Danish film directed by Bent Christensen.
 It was nominated for the Academy Award for Best Foreign Language Film.
 It was also entered into the 1962 Cannes Film Festival.

+Plot

+The film tells the story of an elderly, impoverished man named Harry who inherits some money and uses it to hire a valet.
+Initially unfamiliar with Harry's world, the valet grows to sympathize with it and decides to stay.